corlanmcd/corlanmcd.github.io/_posts/2015-10-14-pillars-of-oop-inheritance.md

 ---
 layout: post
-title: The Pillars of OOP
+title: Inheritance
 modified:
-excerpt: Part II - Inheritance
+excerpt: The Second Pillar of OOP
 tags: [object oriented design, oop, what is a oop, what is are the three pillars of object oriented design, encapsulation, polymorpish, inheritance, oop in c++, PIE, three pillars of oop, tutorial on OOP, programming, programming languages]
 comments: true
 image: